devhelp/piwik-silex-provider/README.md

 $ composer require 'devhelp/piwik-silex-provider:dev-master'
 ```

+## Sandbox

+Working example can be found at [devhelp/piwik-silex-provider-sandbox](http://github.com/devhelp/piwik-silex-provider-sandbox)

 ## Purpose

 Provides integration of [Piwik API](http://developer.piwik.org/api-reference/reporting-api) into [Silex](http://silex.sensiolabs.org).
 Adds services to the dependency injection container that allows to use Piwik API methods as services.